formly-js/angular-formly/README.md

 ##### setTemplate & getTemplate

 Work pretty much the same as the their url counterparts, except they accept an actual template string rather than a url.

+##### disableWarnings

+Formly gives some useful warnings when you attempt to use a template that doesn't exist or there's a problem loading a template.
+You can disable these warnings via `formlyConfigProvider.disableWarnings = true`

 ## Tips and Tricks